Table of Contents

 Symbolism: First love, beginning of love, memory, infatuation

 Lilacs represent infatuation and first love indicating innocence and youthfulness.
 They’re ideal to give to a new love to celebrate the burgeoning relationship.
 They’re also perfect to remember a relationship and to ask the recipient ‘Do you still love me?’.
 Their distinct fragrance and color make lilacs stand out from other types of flowers.

 Another popular flower especially for weddings, carnations have several meanings associated with love, depending on the color.
 Pink carnations represent love, fondness, and tenderness, while dark pink carnations represent the blooming relationship between a couple.
 Red carnations imply admiration and adoration, which is more subtle in meaning than dark red carnations which demonstrate strong and passionate feelings of love.
 White carnations, on the other hand, represent pure and true love.

 Sunflowers symbolize devotion and loyalty which comes from the flower’s loyalty and devotion to the sun.
 Regardless of the sun’s actions, the sunflower continues to show its look at it, admire it and follow its journey, making it the ultimate symbol of loyalty.
 The cheerful color of sunflowers also makes them a symbol of positivity and hope for the future, ideal to give to someone you plan on having a long relationship with.

 Symbolism: Love, beauty, luxury

-Orchids are a sophisticated and elegant looking flower, known for their stylish blooms.
+Orchids are sophisticated and elegant-looking flowers, known for their stylish blooms.
 They symbolize love and pure affection.
 The flower is also believed to be an aphrodisiac with the ability to boost romance.
 It is also associated with fertility.